dccuchile/wefe/doc/user_guide.rst

 1. Load a word embeddings model as a :code:`WordEmbeddingModel` object.

-Load the Word Embedding pretrained model from gensim and then, create a :code:`WordEmbeddingModel` instance with it.
+Here, we will load the word embedding pretrained model using the gensim library and then we will create a :code:`WordEmbeddingModel` instance.
-For this example, we will use a glove model of 25 dimensions trained with a twitter dataset.
+For this example, we will use a 25-dimensional Glove embedding model trained from a Twitter dataset.

 >>> twitter_25 = api.load('glove-twitter-25')
 >>> model = WordEmbeddingModel(twitter_25, 'glove twitter dim=25')

-2. Create the query usning a :code:`Query` object
+2. Create the query using a :code:`Query` object

+Define the target and attribute sets and create a :code:`Query` object that contains them.
+The word sets can be loaded or fetched from already provided word sets or set by the user.

-Define the target and attribute sets from a  loaded, fetched or custom word sets and then, create a :code:`Query` that contains its.
+Define the target and attribute words sets and create a :code:`Query` object that contains them.
+Some well-known word sets are already provided by the package and can be easily loaded.
+Users can also set their own custom-made sets.

 For this example, we will create a query with gender terms with respect to family and career.
 The words we will use will be taken from the set of words